 - Chevy Corvette: 6.3 ft.

 A truck can come with two doors and one bench seat or four doors with seating for six.
 There are also varying truck bed sizes that can affect how wide the pickup is.

 Smaller trucks might only be 6.3 feet wide, while a larger truck can easily be 6.8 feet wide.
 If the truck is a dual-wheel design, it’s going to be the widest of the bunch.

 - Ford Ranger: 6.5 ft.

 Vans can also come in a variety of widths based on their purpose.
 If it’s a passenger van, there needs to be room to hold people, so the width might be around 6.7 feet.

-The cargo van is used to carry goods.
+Cargo vans are used to carry goods.
 On average, you might find a cargo van measuring 6.8 ft.

 - Honda Odyssey: 6.5 ft.

 RELATED: How Much Does a Car Weigh?
 (Average Weight by Car Type)